Types of Therapy

 Sports Psychology

-I help high school, college, and professional athletes achieve peak performance and “flow.”
-Sports Psychology can be a powerful and effective way to help athletes reach their true potential on and off the court.
+I help high school, college, and professional athletes achieve peak performance and flow.”
+Sports Psychology is actually several different types of therapy that provide a powerful and effective way to help you reach true potential on and off the court.

 More about Sports Psychology